 8. What routine tests are part of health clearances & study abroad programs?

-The routine tests that might be included with health clearances, physical exams, and study abroad programs are tuberculosis screening (PPD or T-spot blood test), tests for immunity to Measles, Mumps, Rubella, Varicella, and Hepatitis B, in addition to stool cultures, and urine drug test.
+The routine tests that might be included with health clearances, and study abroad programs are tuberculosis screening (PPD or T-spot blood test), tests for immunity to Measles, Mumps, Rubella, Varicella, and Hepatitis B, in addition to stool cultures, and urine drug test.